 Further information on all aspects of toileting can be found on the ERIC.
 Your Health Visitor or School Nurse will also provide information and support.
 Contact your local hub.

 Starting school is an exciting time for young children and their parents.
 It can be a daunting time, too.
-But with a little prepartion and encouragement, most children will settle in easily at school.
+But with a little preparation and encouragement, most children will settle in easily at school.
 All children are different and will have different levels of skills.
 Take a look at Preparing your child for starting school (pdf) - PACEY.

 As a guide most children, by the time they are ready to start to school, will: